Optimal Transport & Geometry

 μ=argminμi=1kwiW22(μ,μi)\mu^* = \arg \min_\mu \sum_{i=1}^k w_i W_2^2(\mu, \mu_i)

-Unlike the Euclidean mean (which averages coordinates), the Wasserstein mean averages the “locations” of the mass.
-For example, the Wasserstein mean of two shifted Gaussians is a Gaussian in the middle.
-Computationally, we use Convolutional Wasserstein Barycenters, which use heat kernels on meshes or grids to speed up the Sinkhorn updates across multiple domains simultaneously.
+Unlike the Euclidean mean which averages coordinates this averages the locations of mass and so the Wasserstein mean of two shifted Gaussians is a Gaussian sitting between them and not a bimodal mixture.
+In practice the convolutional Wasserstein barycenters approach uses heat kernels on meshes and grids to parallelize the Sinkhorn updates.

 Sϵ(μ,ν)=OTϵ(μ,ν)12OTϵ(μ,μ)12OTϵ(ν,ν)S_\epsilon(\mu, \nu) = \text{OT}_\epsilon(\mu, \nu) - \frac{1}{2}\text{OT}_\epsilon(\mu, \mu) - \frac{1}{2}\text{OT}_\epsilon(\nu, \nu)

-In semi-discrete OT, we move a continuous density μ\mu to discrete Dirac masses {yj}\{y_j\}.
-The optimal map TT partitions the space into Power Cells:
+When you move a continuous density μ\mu over to discrete Dirac masses {yj}\{y_j\} the optimal map cuts space into power cells,

 Cj={x:xyj2ψjxyk2ψkk}C_j = \{ x : |x - y_j|^2 - \psi_j \le |x - y_k|^2 - \psi_k \quad \forall k \}

-where ψj\psi_j are dual weights.
-This is solved using Newton’s method on the dual objective.
+where ψj\psi_j are dual weights and you solve the problem with Newton’s method on the dual.

 ρn+1=argminρ(12hW22(ρ,ρn)+F(ρ))\rho_{n+1} = \arg \min_\rho \left( \frac{1}{2h} W_2^2(\rho, \rho_n) + \mathcal{F}(\rho) \right)